pramnora/Linode/README.md

 Here are a few of the difficulties I'm having...

-- Instead, of having to communicate with the Linux server using 'text' based commands;
+- Instead, of having to communicate with the Linux server using CLI/Command Line Interface...meaning, all 'text' based commands;
-  I would have much preferred using a GUI, instead; just not sure how to set this up...?
+  I would have much preferred using a GUI/Grahical User Interface, instead; just not sure how to set this up...?

 - Being mostly 'unfamiliar' with the use of Linux commands...;
-  therefore, it is really very 'limited' the type of things I can do.
+  therefore, it is really very 'limited' the type of things I can do...?!

-- At the moment, I'm still none too sure about how to take the server down, completely;
-  as opposed to pausing it/and, thus, putting it in offline mode;
-  (as I will still need to keep on paying charges to have it there to use, anyway...?!)